“Kia tu, kia puawai tu kaha te whānau ora – With a strong and healthy family, we are all strengthened.”

 - Toileting problems, bedwetting

-Established in 1981, this research programme investigates issues in sleep development and the prevention of sleep problems.
-Parents can receive support for a broad range of sleep-related issues such as bedtime refusal, settling problems, night waking, fears or co-sleeping.
+Established in 1981, this research programme investigates answers for difficulties in sleep development and the prevention of sleep problems.
+Currently, research programmes are investigating gentle techniques for settling pre-schoolers to sleep and sleep interventions for children with Autism or with rare genetic neurodevelopmental disorders.
+The CSP operates from the Pukemanu Centre and, depending on the availability of suitable staff, parents can also receive support for a broad range of sleep-related problems (e.g bedtime refusal, settling problems, night wakings, fears or co-sleeping) in children aged 6 months and upwards.

 Families may be offered the opportunity to participate in postgraduate research.
 A recent example was a study into play therapy for children distressed by earthquakes.